marcolago/flowtime.js/README.md

 **Transitions**.
 Flowtime.js animate the page transition using **native CSS3 transitions**.
 Where transitions were not available (IE9) the page change is immediate but works.

+**Parallax Support**
+Integrated native parallax support based on CSS3 transformations and configurable by data- attributes.

 **Browser Support**
 Flowtime.js is tested and works on **every modern desktop browser and IE9 and above**.
 Where the basic support is not available the framework degrades to a native scrolling with anchor links but the full page fluid layouts remains intact.